ci-plugins/document/reference/faqs/pipeline-faqs.md

 This document is hosted by gitbook and requires access to some of Google's resources, which can be a problem if the user doesn't have web access to Google

-### Q: The machine restarted after power failure, but some services of Blue Whale did not work.
+### Q: The machine restarted after power failure, but some services of BK did not work.
 Are these services not set to start from the boot?

 There are dependencies between services.
-For example, some Blue Whale services depend on mysql.
+For example, some BK services depend on mysql.
 If these services are started before mysql, they will fail to start

 ### Q: I have pipeline A, which can be executed separately, and I have pipeline B, which will call A and wait for A result of A. How can I make this mutually exclusive